 The Office of Residence Life is designed to support students in a variety of ways.
 Each residence hall is staffed with trained students who serve as resident assistants and resident directors.
 Community directors are our student staff who serve as a resource for those who live in Wooster's campus houses.
 There are also professional staff members who works with each building as an additional layer of support.
 All of these staff members work to support students and encourage the development of the Wooster community.

 The College of Wooster is a residential community.
 Students live on campus all four years of their Wooster experience.
 A variety of housing options are available to students, including traditional residence halls, themed-based housing, campus program houses, and independent student housing options.

-Please do not hesitate to contact the physical plant at 330-263-1234 Monday - Friday, 8:30 a.m. – 3:30 p.m. for further information.
-If there are issues with the heat outside of that time frame please contact Security and Protective Services at 330-263-2590.
+Please contact the physical plant at 330-263-1234 Monday - Friday, 8:30 a.m. – 3:30 p.m. for further information.
+For issues with building heat outside of that time frame, please contact Security and Protective Services at 330-263-2590.